 In April 1878, miners in Bernissart, a Walloon village in the former Borinage coalfield mines, found a huge amount of dinosaur bones in a 322-meter deep clay layer of the mine.

 After the miners in Bernissart made their findings known, a group of paleontologists went to the mine to find more fossil remains of the iguanodons.
 Finally, they found thirty skeletons, ten of which were still completely intact.

-Today, a 300 m² and three storey high glass cage protects this Belgian national heritage.
+Today, a 300 m² and three-story-high glass cage protect this Belgian national heritage.
 This allows visitors to admire each of these pearls optimally.
 In addition, they are able to go to the basement of the museum to see in what circumstances the skeletons were found.

 You can visit the Bernissart iguanodons at this address: Royal Belgian Institute of Natural Sciences, Vautierstraat 29, Brussels.